MatthiasGwiozda/shopping-list/notes/testcases/editableListMealIngredients.md

     from all the meals, which were related to that component.
 - remove the "meal component" - checkbox from a meal component, which is not in use by other meals.
 Klick on the save - button.
     - no confirmation - box should appear

-# not okay
 - create a meal as "non component".
 Add related meals to that meal.
 Now add the "component" - Flag to this meal.
     - The user needs to confirm this change to component.
         - When the user confirmed this change, all the related components should not be related anymore.
 - create a meal as "non component".
 Don't Add related meals to that meal.
 Now add the "component" - Flag to this meal.
-    - The user doesn't need to confirm this change to component.
+    - The user doesn't need to confirm this change.
+# not okay